Endpoint Automation

 Fragments

-Fragments is a collective term for rules (refer to Policies and Rules), trigger templates (refer to Triggers), and Preconditions which are written in the 1E instruction language SCALE.
+Fragments is a collective term for rules, trigger templates, and Preconditions which are written in the 1E instruction language SCALE.

 Triggers